padiketeku/EarthObservation101-Practicals/Activity-06-Collecting Multi-band Imagery for a Project.md

 Type ‘Sentinel-2’ into the **Search place and datasets…** bar.
 Immediately, a window pops up with a list of rasters related to Sentinel-2.
 We would use the Sentinel-2 surface reflectance product (aka bottom of atmosphere) as this data has been corrected for atmopsheric effects and usually preferred for serious studies, but firstly let’s explore the Sentinel-2 Level-1C whose reflectance values might include reflectance from atmospheric constituents.
 This Sentinel-2 product is known as the Top of Atmosphere or Level-1C in Sentinel-2 parlance.

 Under **RASTERS** click Harmonized Sentinel-2 MSI: MultiSpectral Instrument, Level-1C and click the BANDS tab to explore the band description.
 Your result should be as shown below.
-You must slide down the slider, highlighted with a red polygon in Figure 2, to view all the bands, including the quality assessment layers.
+You must slide down the slider, highlighted with a red polygon in Fig. 2, to view all the bands, including the quality assessment layers.